Table of Contents

 Introduction

-Google Ads is one of the most popular and powerful online advertising platforms in the world, and in 2026, it is smarter, faster, and more automated than ever before.
-Businesses of all sizes use the Google Ads checklist to attract customers, generate leads, and increase sales.
-However, many advertisers fail to get good results because they rush the setup process or do not properly optimize their campaigns.
+Google Ads is the most popular and powerful online advertising platform in the world, and in 2026 will be smarter, faster, and more automated than it has ever been.
+The Google Ads checklist is applied in businesses of any scale to find customers, create leads, and sell products.
+Many advertisers, however, do not achieve good results due to the rush in setting the processes or not optimizing the campaigns appropriately.

 Part 1: Google Ads Account Setup Checklist